Ernst von Weizsäcker

-Ernst Heinrich Freiherr von Weizsäcker (25 May 1882 - 4 August 1951) was a German naval officer, diplomat and politician.
-He served as State Secretary at the Foreign Office of Nazi Germany from 1938 to 1943, and as its Ambassador to the Holy See from 1943 to 1945.
+Ernst Heinrich Freiherr von Weizsäcker (25 May 1882 - 4 August 1951) was a German naval officer, diplomat, politician and convicted war criminal.
+He served as State Secretary at the Foreign Office of Nazi Germany from 1938 to 1943, and as its ambassador to the Holy See from 1943 to 1945.
 He was a member of the prominent Weizsäcker family, and the father of German President Richard von Weizsäcker and physicist and philosopher Carl Friedrich von Weizsäcker.

+In 1949, as part of the Ministries Trial, Weizsäcker was found guilty of crimes against peace, war crimes, and crimes against humanity, and sentenced to 7 years in prison, although the same year, the sentence was reduced to 5 years after his conviction for crimes against peace was overturned.

 Early life

 Weizsäcker was born in 1882 in Stuttgart to Karl Hugo von Weizsäcker, who would become minister president (the equivalent of prime minister) of the Kingdom of Württemberg and raised to personal nobility in 1897, and to Paula von Meibom.
 In 1911, he married Marianne von Graevenitz, who belonged to the old nobility.
 In 1916 he became a Freiherr (Baron), as his father and his family were raised to the inheritable nobility, less than two years before the fall of the Württembergish monarchy.